 Algebra I Honors and Geometry Honors are prerequisites for Algebra II Honors.
-Algebra II Honors contains all of the topics in Algebra II in addition to rational and radical functions, and sequences and series.
+Algebra II Honors contains all of the topics in Algebra II with the addition of rational and radical functions, and sequences and series.
 The course is designed to challenge students to think critically by applying advanced skills with a problem-solving approach.

 Algebra II or Algebra II Honors is a prerequisite for Algebra III.
 Algebra III extends the use of concepts and skills from Algebra II, beginning the first semester with the family of functions, transformations of functions, function applications, and graphical representations of real-world data.
-The second semester includes rational functions, conic sections, radical functions, and sequences and series.
+The second semester includes the introduction of conic sections, sequences and series, and matrices.

 Advanced Math: Functions and Statistics

 Algebra III is a prerequisite for Advanced Math.
-Advanced Math is a senior course that combines concepts and skills from trigonometry, probability, and statistics, in order to prepare students for college-level mathematics courses.
-The first semester begins with a study of angles on the coordinate plane, the use of degree and radian measures, and the unit circle.
-Next, students will work to gain a richer understanding of the trigonometric functions, their graphs, and their inverses.
+Advanced Math is a senior-level course that includes the study of both trigonometry and statistics, in order to prepare students for college-level mathematics courses.
+The first semester begins with a study of angles on the coordinate plane, the degree and radian measures, and the unit circle.
+Next, students will work to gain a richer understanding of the trigonometric functions and their graphs.
 Students will learn to verify fundamental trigonometric identities and solve trigonometric equations.
-The second part of the course will include applications of the principles of probability and probability distributions, data collection techniques, univariate and bivariate statistics, and correlation and regression.
+The second part of the course will include an introduction to statistics and statistical research, and applications of univariate descriptive statistics and normal distributions.

 Calculus Advanced Placement